mauricioaniche/repodriller/README.md

 ## Selecting the Commit Range

-MetricMiner allows you to select the range of commits to be processed.
+RepoDriller allows you to select the range of commits to be processed.
 The class _Commits_ contains different methods to that:

 *   _all()_: All commits.
 From the first to the last.
 *   _onlyInHead()_: It only analyzes the most recent commit.